jadraque94/EPHEMERE_DL_TREE/README.md

 In our study site in Berambadi, an agricultural watershed in southern India (State of Karnataka), several Very-High Spatial Panchromatic Tri-Stereo images (50cm of spatial resolution) have been captured those last years on this site.
 Those images have been divided into a two groups : the first group has just been injected into a large pool of unlabeled images and the second one, has been annoted and then injected into a small pool of labeled image for the training and the testing dataset.

-This method achieved to obtained a precision of 87,4%, a recall of 80.1% and a MAP50 of 87,9%
+This method achieved to obtained a precision of 87,4%, a recall of 80.1% and a MAP50 of 87,9%.

 ## Installation

-The model is implemented with Ultralytics 8.3.101.
-We have provided

-pip install -r requirements.txt
+'pip install -r requirements.txt'

 ## Description